 Traumatic Brain Injuries

 Although less common, traumatic brain injuries (TBI) are still possible in car accidents.
 TBI can range from a mild concussion to a more serious injury, such as a skull fracture.
 Symptoms of a TBI can include headaches, dizziness, nausea, confusion, and difficulty concentrating, and more serious TBIs can lead to permanent brain damage and notable changes in personality.
-If you think you or another passenger may have suffered a TBI, it is important to seek medical attention right away.
+If you think you or another passenger may have suffered a TBI, it is essential to seek medical attention right away.

 Seatbelt Injuries